sympy/sympy/doc/src/modules/solvers/solveset.rst

 SymPy has a well developed sets module, which can represent most of the set containers in Mathematics such as:

  * ``FiniteSet``

    Represents a finite set of discrete numbers.

  * ``Interval``

-   Represents a real interval as a Set.
+   Represents a real interval as a set.

  * ``ProductSet``

-   Represents a Cartesian Product of Sets.
+   Represents a Cartesian Product of sets.

  * ``ImageSet``

-   Represents the Image of a set under a mathematical function
+   Represents the image of a set under a mathematical function

     >>> from sympy import ImageSet, S, Lambda
     >>> from sympy.abc import x